phac-nml/mikrokondo/docs/subworkflows/annotate_genomes.md

 ## Steps
 1. **Genome annotation** is performed using [Bakta](https://github.com/oschwengers/bakta) [Bakta](bakta_annotate.nf), you must download a Bakta database and add its path to the `nextflow.config` file or add its path as a command line option.
 To skip running Bakta add `--skip_bakta true` to your command line options.
 2. **Screening for antimicrobial resistance** with **Abricate**.
-Abricate [Abricate](https://github.com/tseemann/abricate) is used with the default options and default database, however you can specify a database by updating the `args` in the `nextflow.config` for Abricate.
+[Abricate](https://github.com/tseemann/abricate) is used with the default options and default database, however you can specify a database by updating the `args` in the `nextflow.config` for Abricate.
 You can also skip running Abricate by adding `--skip_abricate true` to your command line options.
+3. **Screening for plasmids** is performed using [Mob-suite](https://github.com/phac-nml/mob-suite) with default options.
+4. **Screening for antimicrobial resistance** with **StarAMR**.
+[StarAMR](https://github.com/phac-nml/staramr) is provided as an additional option to screen for antimicrobial resistance in ResFinder, PointFinder and PlasmidFinder databases.

 >NOTE:
 >A custom database for Bakta can be downloaded via the commandline using `bakta_download_db.nf`.